sigre7944/FlaskyWithTest/README.md

 - robotframework-seleniumlibrary 6.0.0
 - selenium                       4.4.0

-Test log for api tests were generated using pytest-reportlog package.
+Test log for API tests were generated using pytest-reportlog package.
 Test log can be found for UI tests in tests/uiTests/tests/results/.
 Test result screen capture and test log for API tests can be found in /tests/apiTests/.

+The following command lines were used to run the UI and API tests respectively.
+- robot -d results login.robot   or   robot -d results register.robot
+- pytest ./apiUserTests.py

 ## Installation Instructions ##